-At the same time, I don’t want you to mistake quality with the number of words on a blog post.
+At the same time, I don’t want you to mistake quality for the number of words on a blog post.
 You can deliver quality information and usefulness in as many words as needed.

 This depends on your way of writing, and there is no strict rule.
 Let’s consider an example.

 Neil Patel is well known for writing long, in-depth content with lots of screenshots, illustrations, quotes, etc. People LOVE his posts and they get lots of shares and comments!